logangingerich/bloc-jams-angular/README.md

-## Bloc Jams Angular
+## Classic Jams

-A reworking of the original Bloc Jams app using the AngularJS framework.
+An AngularJS web application that functions as a small-scale Spotify.